ashavijit/Meetify/README.md

 **14.** Click on `Create pull request`.

-**15.** And you are done creating a pull request to this project.
-Be patient while your PR is reviewed.
+**15.** Congrats!! you are done creating a pull request to this project.

+**16.**  After this, the maintainers will review the PR and will merge it if it helps move the project forward.
+Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase.

 ## License